 Newborn babies often build up gas during the night and have built up enough to become really uncomfortable at around 4 am.
-By that time the newborn starts making sounds that makes it impossible for anyone to sleep.
-When my babies did this, I used to press their knees towards ther bellies gently and wriggle left and right until the gas was released.
+By that time the newborn starts making sounds that make it impossible for anyone to sleep.
+When my babies did this, I used to press their knees towards their bellies gently and wriggle left and right until the gas was released.
 Your baby is older now, but if such a movement doesn’t wake your baby up, certainly try it!

 Have you considered lactose intolerance or some kind of allergy; milk allergy or soy allergy for example?
-Since he’s had theses problems right from the start, you should definitely discuss the situation with a pediatrician.
+Since he’s had these problems right from the start, you should definitely discuss the situation with a pediatrician.

 Other things you could do is baby massage and try to reduce the amount of feeding in the evening if possible.
-(But I realize with a six month old mainly breastfeeding or formula, that can be hard.
+(But I realize with a six-month-old mainly breastfeeding or formula, that can be hard.
 They need their nutrition!)

 I really wish you good luck!